yohannes911/select2/doc/synchronization.md

 ### TODO ###

+**Select 2**

-* Revise the proof according to lemma changes
+* Revise the proof of Statement 1
+  * according to lemma changes
+  * clarify this: token owner has two meaning: `token == i` at any time and `token_owner is true` - the two might not be the same
 * Check the proof in multiprocessor envs
-* Formal verification through code
+* Some practical verification through testing
-* Benchmark the API
+* Benchmark the API against built in primitives (ie. CaS)

+**Extensions**

-* Extend the protocol (ie. handle more threads)
+* Handle more threads
+* Handle other primitives, such as: increment/decrement, ring buffer